 Supplies and equipment that you use for your small business during the year are 100% tax-deductible.

-For tax deduction purposes, the between what qualifies as office equipment versus office supplies is that equipment is a long-term asset while supplies are a short-term asset.
+For tax deduction purposes, there is a difference between what qualifies as office equipment versus office supplies.
+Equipment is a long-term asset while supplies are a short-term asset.
 Office supplies must be used within the year that they are purchased, while equipment is bought for the long term and thus is depreciated over time.

 This means that your office equipment will be deducted in depreciated increments over the lifespan of the item, while your office supplies can be expensed and deducted when you purchase them.

 What office supplies can you deduct from your taxes?

 The most common business and office supplies deducted by small businesses include: